A place to Connect, Grow, and Serve

 The Annual Meeting of the membership takes place on a Sunday two to five weeks before the end of the Church year on June 30.
 The agenda includes the election of trustees, officers and other officials; a report from the Board; and the adoption of the church budget covering the fiscal year that begins July 1.

-Board Governance Structure at UUCA
+Policy-Based Governance at UUCA

 When it adopted the bylaws, the Congregation gave the Board “general supervision and direction of the affairs of the Church.”
 The Board also has the authority to adopt policies and procedures for the governance of the congregation, and the authority to delegate duties to an Executive.